Cathedral High School (Los Angeles): Campus renovation

 Plans were announced in 2003 for a new building to house classrooms and the gym.
 The building was funded mainly by donations.
 Construction began in 2005 with the demolition of the old, sixty-five-year-old gym and was complete in 2007.
 The new building houses items from the previous building, including the old scoreboard and wood floor.
 In 2023, their old track and field had been replaced with new grass and rubber ahead of the upcoming 100th year anniversary.

 Filming

-Cathedral High School has been the film location for a number of films, television shows, and music videos, due to its view of the Los Angeles skyline and character of its architecture, including the films City of Angels (1998), All You've Got (2006), Be Somebody (2016), North Hollywood (2021) the music video "I Do!!" by Toya, and "Mesmerize" by Ja Rule featuring Ashanti, a 2010 episode of Bones, an episode of the Netflix series Lucifer, episodes of Bel-Air, among others.
+Cathedral High School has been the film location for a number of films, television shows, and music videos, due to its view of the Los Angeles skyline and character of its architecture, including the films City of Angels (1998), All You've Got (2006), Be Somebody (2016), North Hollywood (2021), the music video "I Do!!" by Toya, and "Mesmerize" by Ja Rule featuring Ashanti, a 2010 episode of Bones, an episode of the Netflix series Lucifer, episodes of Bel-Air, and others.

 All You've Got used Cathedral's colors (purple and white) and name (Phantoms) for a volleyball team featured in the film.
+Additionally, during the 2004 NBA All-Star Game, George Gervin, used the original gym for filming.